 Often when people talk about feeling depressed after giving up alcohol, they are referring to this.

 - food loses its taste/is bland

 - physical touch is no longer comforting

-- sex is no longer enjoyable or you stop having it altogether
+- sex is no longer enjoyable, or you stop having it altogether

-Even though your brain will begin to produce higher levels of dopamine after you quit drinking, with fewer receptors available, it can’t get where it needs to go.
+Even though your brain will begin to produce higher dopamine levels after quitting drinking, with fewer receptors available, it can’t get where it needs to go.